dnanexus/dxCompiler/doc/ExpertOptions.md

 | ------- | ----------- |
 | folder \<string> | Platform folder (defaults to '/'). |
 | project \<string\> | Platform project (defaults to currently selected project).
 | language \<string\> \[ver\] | Which language to use?
 May be WDL or CWL.
 You can optionally specify a version.
 Currently: i.
 WDL: draft-2, 1.0, and 1.1, and ii.
 CWL: 1.2 are supported and WDL development is partially supported.
 The default is to auto-detect the language from the source file.
-The default is to auto-detect the language from the source file.
 | quiet | Do not print warnings or informational outputs.
 | verbose | Print detailed logging.
 | verboseKey \<module\> | Print verbose output only for a specific module.
 May be specified multiple times.